-- 71. The RRMC is a tool for informed decision-making and early warning systems at the local and community levels; it aims to build the capacity and awareness of policy-makers, technical agencies and communities of climate risks, preparedness and response options.
-The RRMC model, supported by civil protection and hydrometeorology institutions, provides a nodule approach to improved climate and disaster risk reduction, preparedness and early-warning capacities at a local level; the primary function it plays is to provide and compile risk information for disaster preparedness decisions, early warning system and adaptive territorial planning.
-The RRMCs are integrated within the local governmental structures, and linked to the communities through early warning focal points.
-The RRMCs helped increase public awareness about disaster reduction, stimulate interdisciplinary and inter-sectorial partnerships and strengthen local decision making for the protection of human life and livelihoods. - 72.
-Building on the accumulated experience and lessons learned, as well as the advances made by countries in terms of climate change adaptation prioritization and planning, the project intends to take the next steps required to integrate climate change parameters into the model and foster comprehensive, multi-sectorial approaches to climate change adaptation and disaster risk reduction in target municipalities. - 73.
-The project will therefore carry out a series of interrelated interventions to achieve the above-mentioned objective: - Establish new and strengthen the existing RRMCs in select municipalities of the three target countries; - Upscale their functions to act as local clearinghouses and coordination centers for the effective use of risk and early warning information by providing necessary information management equipment, protocols/guidelines and training;
+- 72. The RRMC is a tool for informed decision-making and early warning systems at the local and community levels; it aims to build the capacity and awareness of policy-makers, technical agencies and communities of climate risks and ability to take adaptation and protective measures.
+The RRMC model, supported by civil protection and hydro-meteorology institutions, intends to improve climate and disaster information generation, management and analysis; early warning information collection, transmission and measures; decision-making informed by risk analysis; and adaptive territorial planning.
+The RRMCs are integrated within the local governmental structures, and linked to the communities through early warning focal points, who acts as first responders, observers and monitors.
+The RRMCs help tailor information for the end user, increase public awareness about climate risk, stimulate interdisciplinary and inter-sectorial partnerships, and strengthen local decision making at a sector and territorial government level for the protection of human life and livelihoods. - 73.
+Building on the accumulated experience and lessons learned, as well as the advances made by countries in terms of climate change adaptation prioritization and planning, the project intends to take the next steps required to integrate climate change parameters into the model and foster comprehensive, multi-sectorial approaches to climate change adaptation and disaster risk reduction in target municipalities. - 74.
+The project will therefore carry out a series of interrelated interventions to achieve the above-mentioned objective: - Establish new and strengthen the existing RRMCs in select municipalities of the three target countries;

-Risk Reduction Management Centers - the Cuban Model
+&lt;sup>41 Risk Reduction Management Centers - the Cuban Model